quanser/Mathworks_QLabs/README.md

 ## Getting Started

 If you have a MathWorks Campus-Wide License, you can gain access to the QLabs Virtual QUBE-Servo 2 DC Motor virtual experiment for free.
-Otherwise, please visit [Quanser](https://www.quanser.com/digital/quanser-interactive-labs/) for more information.
+If you are a member of a QLabs subscription for a course or research project, then you will have access to your institution's experiments once your account is created on the [Quanser Academic Portal](https://portal.quanser.com/Register).
+For more information, please visit [Quanser](https://www.quanser.com/digital/quanser-interactive-labs/).

-1. If you have not done so already, please visit the [Quanser registration page](https://www.quanser.com/mathworks-qlabs-trial) before installing, to create your account.
+1. If you have not done so already, please visit the [MathWorks Site License Registration Page](https://www.quanser.com/mathworks-qlabs-trial), or [Quanser Academic Portal](https://portal.quanser.com) before installing, to create your account.
 2. If Quanser Interactive Labs for MATLAB is already installed, before installing a different version, type ``QLabs.remove`` and uninstall the current add-on.
 3. Select the desired version and click the ``Add`` button on the Quanser Interactive Labs for MATLAB page of the Add-On Explorer.
 4. Once the add-on is installed, type ``QLabs.setup`` in MATLAB to start the installation process.